MichaelCSI/Environment-VR/README.md

 The goal of this project is to gain experience developing in VR and explore how immersive media can be used to create a meaningful and engaging experience.
 The themes of this project include immersive educational media, inclusion, and accessibility, so we have chosen to develop a VR application that explores the importance of positive environmental actions in an engaging, accessible, and gamified way.

+## Technology

+Built with Unity 6000.2.7f2 and tested on the Meta Quest 3s Headset.
+Assuming dependencies are met and the editor has been configured correctly, the app can be built and run from Unity using "File" > "Build And Run" with the headset connected in developer mode.

 ## Group Members
 Angel Obi